 At Loew Law Group PLC, we routinely work with executors and administrators to ensure that they fulfill their fiduciary duties and that the interests of beneficiaries are protected.

 What is a will contest or contesting probate?

 At times, a party may challenge the validity of a will during the probate proceeding in what is known as a will contest or contesting probate.
 Generally, the grounds for contesting a will include:

 While it is often best for the parties to reach a negotiated settlement through the mediation process, trust and estate litigation may be necessary if the dispute cannot be resolved amicably.

 Contact Our San Mateo Probate Attorney

-At Loew Law Group, PLC, our objective is to protect the rights of personal representatives and beneficiaries alike.
+At Loew Law Group, PLC, our objective is to protect the rights of personal representatives, any other fiduciary, and beneficiaries alike.
 If you have been named the personal representative of a loved one’s estate, we will help you navigate the probate process and avoid costly mistakes.
 We also represent beneficiaries to make sure that they receive an inheritance that was intended for them.

 Our legal team is well-versed in the California Probate Code and the rules and procedures of the probate administration courts.
 You can trust us to provide you with the first-rate legal representation you need and the personal attention you deserve.
 Please contact our office today to speak with our probate dispute and estate administration attorneys.